SESYNC-ci/online-data-lesson/docs/_slides/api.md

 ---
 ---

-## REST API
+## Web Services

-The US Census Burea provides access to its vast stores of demographic data via their API at <https://api.census.gov>.
+The US Census Burea provides access to its vast stores of demographic data over the Web via their API at <https://api.census.gov>.

 ===

 The **I** in **GUI** is for interface---its the same in **API**, where buttons and drop-down menus are replaced by functions and object attributes.

-Instead of interfacing with a user, this kind of interface is suitable for another software application.
+Instead of interfacing with a user, this kind of **i**nterface is suitable for use in **p**rogramming another software **a**pplication.
 In the case of the Census, the main component of the application is some relational database management system.
-There probabably are several **GUI**s designed for humans to query the Census database; the Census API is meant for communication between your program (i.e. script) and their application.
+There probabably are several GUIs designed for humans to query the Census database; the Census API is meant for communication between your program (i.e. script) and their application.
 {:.notes}

 ===

 Inspect [this URL](https://api.census.gov/data/2015/acs5?get=NAME&for=county&in=state:24#irrelephant){:target="_blank"} in your browser.

-In a RESTful web service, the already universal system for transferring data over the internet, known as HTTP is half of the interface.
-All you really need is documentation for how to construct the URL in a standards compliant way that the service will accept.
+In a web service, the already universal system for transferring data over the internet, known as HTTP is half of the interface.
+All you really need is documentation for how to construct the URL in a standards compliant way that the service will recognize.
 {:.notes}

 ===